Old Head Beach, Mayo: Parking, Swimming & Safety

 The beach is very popular with swimmers, due to its calm, clear waters.
 As is with every beach, precautions must be taken and anybody who ventures into the sea needs to be aware of its dangers.

-Overall though, it’s a safe place to go for a dip and feels more like swimming in a pool rather than in the wild Atlantic!
+Overall though, it’s a great place to go for a dip and feels more like swimming in a pool rather than in the wild Atlantic!

 In the summer months, sometimes you may find some jellyfish in the water – just keep your eyes peeled!